May 12, 2026

 SPST and Workplace Well-being 2026: When Safety Culture Becomes More Important Than Procedures

-The 2026 SPST audits no longer simply verify the existence of a PPE management procedure or a prevention plan.
+Audits conducted by Occupational Health and Safety Services (SPST) no longer merely verify the existence of a PPE management procedure or a prevention plan.
 They examine the safety culture: do employees voluntarily report near-misses?
 Does management visibly respond to early warning signs?
 Is workplace well-being measured and managed?
-This is a profound paradigm shift—and a major opportunity for SPST managers who know how to seize it.
+This represents a profound paradigm shift and a major opportunity for SPST managers who know how to seize it.

 The Shift: From Procedural Compliance to a Safety Culture